eatyourpeas/checktick/docs/privacy-notice.md

 # Privacy Notice

-**Last Updated: 28 November 2025**
+**Last Updated: 4 December 2025**

-This Privacy Notice explains how CheckTick ("we", "us", or "our") collects, uses, stores, and protects your personal information when you use our survey platform and services.
+This Privacy Notice explains how Eatyourpeas Ltd ("we", "us", or "our"), trading as CheckTick, collects, uses, stores, and protects your personal information when you use our survey platform and services.

 ## 1. Introduction

-CheckTick is committed to protecting your privacy and complying with data protection laws, including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+Eatyourpeas Ltd is committed to protecting your privacy and complying with data protection laws, including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 ### 1.1 Key Principles